damie0610/LHL_Capstone_Project/README.md

 BMI has the highest predictive importance, followed by Age.

 ## Challenges
--The first dataset was very imbalanced and provided poor results with the models, I had to repeat my processes with a modified dataset that had better data balance.
+- The first dataset was very imbalanced and provided poor results with the models, I had to repeat my processes with a modified dataset that had better data balance.

 ## Future Goals
 - Exploring more highly correlated risk factors such as genetics, eyesight, blood sugar and possibly more data and techniques to create a better model.